Peergos/ipfs-nucleus/README.md

 # IPFS-Nucleus

 IPFS-Nucleus is a minimal block daemon for IPLD based services.
-You could call it an IPLDaemon.
+You could call it an **IPLDaemon**.

 It implements the following http api calls from IPFS:
 * id